lena-zivkovic/audio-watermarking/README.md

 ## What is LSB Audio Watermarking

-The Least Significant Bit (LSB) technique is a method of hiding data within an audio file by altering the least significant bit of each audio sample.
-Since these bits have minimal impact on the overall quality of the audio, this technique is a popular choice for embedding watermarks or covert messages.
+The Least Significant Bit (LSB) technique is one of the simplest and most widely used methods for audio watermarking.
+It operates directly on the audio samples in the time domain.
+By modifying the least significant bits of the audio signal, the LSB method embeds watermark data while maintaining the perceptual quality of the audio.

 ### Advantages